AmarTabakovic/AmarTabakovic-Hugo/content/blog/hugo-dark-theme/index.md

 ## SCSS

-In the **_variables.scss** file, all Sass and CSS variables, including the colors, are defined.
+In the **_variables.scss** file, all Sass and CSS variables are defined.

-I originally intended to use Sass variables for storing the themes and using them in other SCSS files, however CSS variables offer much more flexibility for this matter.
+I originally intended to use Sass variables for storing the theme colors and using them in other *.scss* files, however CSS variables offer much more flexibility for this matter.

 In this example I will use the colors black and white.